 Water safety is an essential part of caring for pet hermit crabs.
 Rules that you must abide by include:

 - Always keep the water at an appropriate temperature.

-- Never use tap water, and don’t use table salt to create saline water.
+- Never use tap water.
+Also, never use table salt to create saline water.

 - Ensure that terrestrial hermit crabs can access and exit the water using ramps.

-- Monitor terrestrial hermit crabs when they enter the water, removing them by hand if they’re submerged for more than 20 minutes.
+- Monitor terrestrial hermit crabs when they enter the water, removing them by hand if submerged for over 20 minutes.